Swarsel/.dotfiles/.github/README.md

 - [early-init.el](../programs/emacs/early-init.el)
 - [Emacs.org](../Emacs.org)

 This is a nix flakes based setup that manages multiple hosts, including mixed (NixOS with home-manager as a submodule) as well as standalone home-manager machines, also using some overlays etc. There even is a configuration for an Android build.
-It is all wrapped in literal configuration .org files, because that allows me to have easy access without actually having to remember where the specific configuration files are all located. flake.nix and early-init.el are not tangled at the moment, flake.nix mostly for the reason that I rarely need to update it; early-init.el for the reason that adding it would break the emacs-overlay parsing.
+It is all wrapped in literal configuration .org files, because that allows me to have easy access without actually having to remember where the specific configuration files are all located. early-init.el is not tangled for the reason that adding it would break the emacs-overlay parsing.

 Have fun!